Manningham, Bradford: Streets

 Manningham Lane, part of the A650, stretches from Hamm Strasse to Lister Park (also known as Manningham Park) where it becomes Keighley Road.

 It is a busy road in terms of both traffic and commerce, lined with shops and businesses for practically its entire length.

 White Abbey Road - which becomes Whetley Hill at the junction with Whetley Lane and Carlisle Road - part of the B6144, is similarly active, with several large clothing outlets and jewellery shops.

 Lumb Lane, running parallel to and between Manningham Lane and White Abbey Road, is the home to many independent shops, mainly catering to the local South Asian community.

 There are also several pubs and South Asian restaurants.

 Recent actions by the Bradford Council and local community groups have helped in starting to improve the area.

 Districts

 White Abbey

 White Abbey is a historic district on the north-western edge of Bradford city centre.
 Its boundaries are roughly the equivalent of White Abbey Road to the west and south, Lumb Lane to the east and Carlisle Road to the north.
+The name "White Abbey" probably refers to the use of this area as a grange farmed by Cistercian monks and brothers, most likely from Kirkstall Abbey in Leeds: there is no indication that this area had an abbey of its own.
 Like many of the older districts of inner-city Bradford, White Abbey was once a vibrant and highly populated neighbourhood.
 Today the area is dominated by social housing.